 Answer: The HPAI strains detected in North America have not been implicated in human infections to date.

 Question: Does the Utah Division of Wildlife Resources have a surveillance program for HPAI viruses?

-Answer: The Division of Wildlife Resources is collaborating with federal agencies to implement a nationwide surveillance and monitoring program for HPAI virus in wild migratory bird populations.
-DWR will be testing hunter-harvested waterfowl during the coming year to check for the presence of the HPAI virus.
-We are also requesting that any large group of dead waterfowl found by the public be reported to local wildlife authorities immediately.
+Answer: We collaborate with federal agencies on a nationwide surveillance and monitoring program for HPAI virus in wild migratory birds.
+The DWR periodically tests hunter-harvested waterfowl to check for the presence of the HPAI virus.
+We also request that the public report any large group of dead waterfowl to local wildlife authorities immediately.